 All students in fieldwork are expected to become familiar with, and to be held accountable for, all existing rules, requirements, and regulations of the school system, department, or institution to which they are assigned.
 Students are required to comply with the ethical guidelines of the National Association of School Psychologists and the American Psychological Association.

 Attendance is required for all days of assignment and placement.
 Students must notify the appropriate supervisor on any given day when illnesses or other emergencies interfere with attendance at their assigned placement.
-Students are expected to attend all orientation sessions, staff meetings, evaluation sessions, day or evening schedules or meetings required by the school system or institution (with the exception of events scheduled during the seminar).
+Students are expected to attend all orientation sessions, staff meetings, evaluation sessions, day or evening schedules or meetings required by the school system or institution.
+The only exception is for events that conflict with the schedule of the internship seminar.
 Students should also introduce themselves to school personnel and obtain information about the system’s organization and operation.

 All practicum and internship students are required to acquire professional liability insurance prior to their field placement and to keep it current.
 Insurance is available through the National Association of School Psychologists (NASP) or the American Psychological Association (APA).
 Failure to obtain such insurance will result in a student not being permitted to enroll or participate in the placement.
 Practicum and seminar instructors must have a copy of the insurance.